cowprotocol/cowswap/README.md

 Any web app or client using CoW Protocol can upload to IPFS a metadata JSON and use the digest hex to attach that information to the order.

-For example, CowSwap uploaded the file https://cloudflare-ipfs.com/ipfs/QmTDarZ47oek1miuRd8uuNCy5AFfjzQbWJ7348izx9N8wQ which has the hexadecimal digest `0x487B02C558D729ABAF3ECF17881A4181E5BC2446429A0995142297E897B6EB37` (See [CID Explorer](https://cid.ipfs.io/#QmTDarZ47oek1miuRd8uuNCy5AFfjzQbWJ7348izx9N8wQ) for more details).
+For example, CoW Swap uploaded the file https://cloudflare-ipfs.com/ipfs/QmTDarZ47oek1miuRd8uuNCy5AFfjzQbWJ7348izx9N8wQ which has the hexadecimal digest `0x487B02C558D729ABAF3ECF17881A4181E5BC2446429A0995142297E897B6EB37` (See [CID Explorer](https://cid.ipfs.io/#QmTDarZ47oek1miuRd8uuNCy5AFfjzQbWJ7348izx9N8wQ) for more details).